philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

        Icon.EmojiSmile
    )
    ```
+You will see the frown emoji icon replace the icon you chose in step 2.

 5. To preserve work in progress, click **File** then click **Save**.
 Use the **Back** arrow to return to the app.